daqichen/Firebase-admin-console-FlaskAPI/README.md

         return jsonify(all_dirs), 200
 ```

 Once you run your flask app, you can navigate to the port it is running on and navigate to PORT_URL/list, the documents should be displayed in JSON format.
-Now that you can access the existing documents, it's time to implement <strong>CREATE</strong>.
+Now that you can access the existing documents, it's time to implement `CREATE`.

 ```python
 from datamodel.origamimodule import Origami